21st Jul 2025

 Understanding Facelift Surgery

 There are various techniques used in facelift surgery, each with its own unique approach and benefits.
 Two of the most commonly discussed methods are the SMAS facelift and the deep plane facelift.
-Understanding the differences between these techniques can help you make an informed decision about which procedure is right for you.
-The deep plane technique, can offer long-lasting aesthetic improvements by targeting deeper anatomical structures, including the SMAS layer and facial retaining ligaments.
+Understanding offers significant, long-lasting aesthetic improvements by targeting deeper anatomical structures, including the SMAS layer and facial retaining ligaments, and involves tissue repositioning for enhanced results.

 What Is a Deep Plane Facelift surgery?